-Coat of Arms of Canada 1994
+Coat of Arms Signals MAJOR Change?

 The year was 2000 and I noticed a seemingly small change was made to Canada’s Coat of Arms, the symbol of legal authority for governing Canada.